 I left Elektra there and went upstairs, very quietly, and changed into my bathing trunks.
 I grabbed a towel and went down to the third floor, again stepping as quietly as humanly possible, but unfortunately I did have to go to the bathroom.
 I went in and peed as quietly as one is ever able to pee.
-And then I flushed, creating the usual racket of an entire cellblock of convicts attacking the bars of their cells with tin cups in some cacophanous protest.
+And then I flushed, creating the usual racket of an entire cellblock of convicts attacking the bars of their cells with tin cups in protest.
 I brushed my teeth, then I drank some water from the tap, cupping it into my mouth with my hand as the metallic symphony slowly subsided.
 Then I went back out into the corridor, and, sure enough, Miss Evans popped out of her room.

 “So, there you are,” she said.
 She wore a yellow-and-black polka dot sundress, and she seemed hot and sweaty.
 Well, it was a very hot afternoon.